PipeOptim: Ensuring Effective 1F1B Schedule with Optimizer-Dependent Weight Prediction: Related Work

 \section{Related Work}

-Pipeline model parallelism has been recently intensively studied to reduce the communication volume and to increase the GPU utilization at the same time~\cite{gaunt2017ampnet, chen2018efficient, ben2018demystifying,huang2019gpipe, narayanan2019pipedream, narayanan2021memory, yang2021pipemare, li2021chimera, he2021pipetransformer, fan2021dapple}.
-GPipe~\cite{huang2019gpipe} is the most influential synchronous PMP approach which ensures perfect convergence and incurs no accuracy drop but suffers from bubble overhead.
-After GPipe, many synchronous PMP approaches were proposed which share a common feature: reducing the bubble overhead by rescheduling the arrangement of mini-/micro-batches in the pipeline.
-For instance, GEMS~\cite{jain2020gems} and Chimera~\cite{li2021chimera} combine bidirectional pipelines with two versions of weights being simultaneously trained in the pipeline.
-DAPPLE~\cite{fan2021dapple} proposed an early backward scheduling strategy where the backward tasks were scheduled earlier and hence the memory used for storing activation produced by corresponding forward tasks is freed.
-For asynchronous pipeline training, the ``1F1B'' schedule is widely used in the popular asynchronous PMP approaches including PipeDream~\cite{narayanan2019pipedream}, PipeDream-2BW~\cite{narayanan2021memory}, and SpecTrain~\cite{chen2018efficient}, where PipeDream and PipeDream-2BW make use of the weight stashing technique to achieve effective learning while SpecTrain adopts SGDM-based weight prediction to realize conditionally effective learning.
-Furthermore, PipeMare~\cite{yang2021pipemare} improves the statistical efficiency of asynchronous pipeline parallelism by using the learning rate rescheduling and discrepancy correction.
-AvgPipe~\cite{chen2023elastic} proposes to use the elastic averaging technique~\cite{zhang2015deep} to maintain the statistical efficiency of the execution of multiple pipelines.
+Pipeline model parallelism has recently been extensively studied to both reduce the communication volume and increase GPU utilization simultaneously~\cite{gaunt2017ampnet, chen2018efficient, ben2018demystifying,huang2019gpipe, narayanan2019pipedream, narayanan2021memory, yang2021pipemare, li2021chimera, he2021pipetransformer, fan2021dapple}.
+GPipe~\cite{huang2019gpipe} is the most influential synchronous PMP approach.
+It ensures perfect convergence and incurs no accuracy drop but suffers from serious bubble overhead.
+Following GPipe, many other synchronous PMP approaches have been proposed, all with a shared goal: reducing bubble overhead by rescheduling mini-/micro-batch arrangements within the pipeline.
+For example, GEMS~\cite{jain2020gems} and Chimera~\cite{li2021chimera} combine bidirectional pipelines with two versions of weights, training them concurrently in the pipeline.
+DAPPLE~\cite{fan2021dapple} introduced an early backward scheduling strategy, where the backward tasks were scheduled earlier, thus freeing up memory used for storing activations generated by corresponding forward tasks.
+To improve efficiency with a single version of weights, Hanayo~\cite{liu2023hanayo} proposes dynamically changing the pipeline direction during the computation process, transforming the pipeline into a wavy-shaped pipeline.
+Remarkably, an alternative approach to reducing the bubble overhead is to fill them with computations, which can also enhance convergence.
+One such example is Pipefisher~\cite{osawa2023pipefisher}, which aims to reduce bubbles by introducing additional work during idle periods.
+Recently, Zero Bubble Pipeline Parallelism (ZB)~\cite{qi2024zero} has been proposed, which nearly eliminates bubble overhead.
+ZB splits the backward computation into two parts: gradient computation for the input and computation for the parameters, filling the bubbles with useful computations.
+ZB achieves high GPU utilization on the premise of splitting the backward propagation and further dividing a mini-batch into a a large number of micro-batches.
+This approach fundamentally differs from asynchronous PMP approaches (such as PipeDream and PipeOptim), which rely entirely on the ``1F1B'' schedule.